-Before Winter Break:
+Before Break:

-As we approach the halfway point of the school year, we would like to take time to remind parents about the importance of talking to your child about brain health.
+As we approach breaks from school, we would like to take time to remind parents about the importance of talking to your child about brain health.
 See the attached resources from Mental Health America on ways to limit stress and recognize the signs of suicidal thoughts and behaviors.